rufex/kindle-clippings/README.md

 ### How-to use it

-You would nead two folders called "input_files" and "output_files" in the same directory as the py file.
-Copy your txt file with the clippings from your Kindle device (generally called "My Clippings.txt" into a folder named "input_files".
-Run the script, and you would get, saved in the "output_files" folder, one txt file for each book/article.
+1. You will nead two folders called "input_files" and "output_files" in the same directory as the py file.
+1. Copy your txt file with the clippings from your Kindle device (generally called "My Clippings.txt" into the folder named "input_files".
+1. Run the script from the terminal.
+You should get, saved in the "output_files" folder, one txt file for each book/article.

 ---